Step 4: Full View

 Should Engineer A accept and retain the Chief Engineer sealing role while the firm's organizational scale makes detailed responsible charge review structurally impossible, or must he either restructure the firm's sealing architecture to make responsible charge achievable, for example by requiring subordinate registered engineers to seal their own segments, or relinquish the sealing authority he cannot properly discharge?

-Restructure to Multi-Engineer Sealing Architecture Board's choice Engineer A proactively redesigns the firm's sealing authority structure by requiring registered subordinate engineers to affix their own professional seals to the technical segments they personally prepared, assuming the Section II.2.c coordinating engineer role for project integration and coherence, and declining to seal any document for which neither he nor a qualified subordinate has exercised genuine responsible charge, accepting that this may require reducing project volume or advocating for additional registered engineering staff.
+O1 Engineer A proactively redesigns the firm's sealing authority structure by requiring registered subordinate engineers to affix their own professional seals to the technical segments they personally prepared, assuming the Section II.2.c coordinating engineer role for project integration and coherence, and declining to seal any document for which neither he nor a qualified subordinate has exercised genuine responsible charge, accepting that this may require reducing project volume or advocating for additional registered engineering staff.
+Board's choice

 The Competence Prerequisite for Role Acceptance principle, applied by analogy from BER Case 85-3, holds that accepting a professional role whose obligations one lacks the practical capacity to discharge is itself an ethical violation, anterior to and generative of all downstream sealing violations.
 The Supervisory Sealing Authority Structural Redesign Capability establishes that a chief engineer who recognizes the structural impossibility of meeting the responsible charge standard must proactively redesign the supervisory and sealing authority structure, for example by delegating sealing authority to qualified registered subordinate engineers for specific technical segments, establishing tiered review protocols, or limiting concurrent projects, rather than continuing to seal under impossible conditions.
 The Technical Segment Qualified Preparer Exclusive Sealing Obligation requires that each technical segment be signed and sealed only by the qualified engineer who prepared it, providing a structurally sound alternative to single-engineer sealing of an entire large project.
 The Organizational Scale Non-Excuse Obligation confirms that organizational scale is a self-imposed condition that does not diminish the responsible charge requirement and that the engineer must either restructure workload, delegate sealing authority, or decline to seal.